RenderKit/oidn/README.md

 well (e.g. albedo and normal).
 The images must be stored in the [Portable FloatMap](http://www.pauldebevec.com/Research/HDR/PFM/) (PFM) format, and the color values must be encoded in little-endian format.
+Optionally, [OpenEXR](http://www.openexr.com/) can be installed for additional image format support.

 Running `./denoise` without any arguments will bring up a list of command line options.